aaronpkelly/aaronpkelly.github.io/_posts/Tools I use daily.md

 ~ moc

 # Audio and video
+- kodi: excellent media server, connect it to a remote seedbox and you have a movie library on the cloud
 - mplayer
 - vlc (run in ncurses mode for a great command-line experience) (see [[cvlc]])